TestLinkOpenSourceTRMS/testlink-code/README.md

  1. Continuous bug fixes and security fixes for the ongoing deployment environment of the future Linux and Windows host
  2. Adding language support for the latest versions.
- 3. Adding a script to build a docker image with no need to do customized install at at for fast deployment
+ 3. Adding a script to build a docker image with no need to do customized install at all for fast deployment
  4. Create a fast deployment on popular cloud system such as Azure, AWS and DigitalOcean